-FY 2011 TASKS AMERICAN HEALTH BENEFITS EXCHANGES NOT STARTED IN PROGRESS COMPLETED COMPLETED IMPLEMENTATION DATE FY2011 Actions GUIDANCE FOR STATUTORY REQUIREMENT (BASED ON HHS GUIDANCE RELEASED NOVEMBER 17, 2010) (CONTINUED) 1.
-OVERSIGHT RESPONSIBILITIES ■ HHS is required to develop regulatory standards in five areas that insurers must meet in order to be certified as QHP by an Exchange: 1.
-Marketing 2.
-Network adequacy 3.
-Accreditation for performance measures 4.
-Quality improvement and reporting 5.
-Uniform enrollment procedures Additional areas where exchanges must ensure plan compliance with regulatory standards established by HHS include: Information on the availability of in-network and out-of-network providers, including provider directories and availability of essential community providers, Consideration of plan patterns and practices with respect to past premium increases and a submission of the plan justifications for current premium increases, 3.
-Public disclosure of plan data identified, including claims handling policies, financial disclosures, enrollment and disenrollment data, claims denials, rating practices, cost sharing for out of network coverage, and other information identified by HHS, Timely information for consumers requesting their amount of cost sharing for specific services from specified providers, Information for participants in group health plans, Information on plan quality improvement activities.
+FY 2011 T - ITS EXCHANGES Not IN De secondo COMPLETED STARTED PROGRESS DATE FY2011 Actions GUIDANCE FOR STATUTORY REQUIREMENT (BASED ON HHS GUIDANCE RELEASED NOVEMBER 17, 2010) (CONTINUED) OVERSIGHT RESPONSIBILITIES HHS is required to develop regulatory standards in five areas that insurers must meet in order to be certified as QHP by an Exchange: Marketing Network adequacy Accreditation for performance measures Quality improvement and reporting Uniform enrollment procedures Additional areas where exchanges must ensure plan compliance with regulatory standards established by HHS include: Information on the availability of in-network and out-of-network providers, including provider directories and availability of essential community providers, Consideration of plan patterns and practices with respect to past premium increases and a submission of the plan justifications for current premium increases, Public disclosure of plan data identified, including claims handling policies, financial disclosures, enrollmen and disenrollment data, claims denials, rating practices, cost sharing for out of network coverage, and other information identified by HHS, 4.
+Timely information for consumers requesting their amount of cost sharing for specific services from specified providers, 5.
+Information for participants in group health plans, 6.
+Information on plan quality improvement activities.